Last updated on May 2nd, 2023

-Are you coming to Bergen by car by any chance?
+Are you renting a car in Norway and arriving in Bergen by it by any chance?
 Are you wondering if there are any free parking spots in the city?

 Free parking in Bergen is difficult to find.

-Government is doing a great job by restricting vehicles into the city.
+The government is doing a great job by restricting vehicles in the city.
 There are fewer cars on the streets indeed.

 How to Find Parking in Bergen Free of Charge